defridge/PP4-PT-Booking/README.md

 #### Epic 3: Authentication

 - As a developer, I need to implement allauth so that users can sign up and have access to the website's features.
-- As a site owner, I want users to verify their email when registering an account.
 - As a site owner, I would like the allauth pages customized to fit the site's styling.

 #### Epic 4: Booking Management